Joedahms/Software-Engineering-Project/src/README.md

 Calculated based on: ...
 - class License: Whether or not the package complies with the LGPL v2.1 License Calculated based on: ...

-### logger.ts

-Contains the logger class

-- class Logger(): Used to clear and add to the log file

 ### urlFileParser.ts